moorepants/dissertation/_sources/physicalparameters.txt

 primarily on the work done in [Kooijman2006]_, [Kooijman2008]_ and [Moore2009a]_ but have been refined for improved accuracy and methodology.

-Koojiman's work was preceded by several others.
-Döhring [Dohring1953]_ and Singh and Goel [Singh1971]_ measured the physical parameters of scooters.
+Koojiman's work was preceded by several others, I'll mention the most notable measurements related to bicycles.
 Roland and Massing [Roland1971]_ measured the physical parameters of a bicycle in much the same way as is presented, including calculations of uncertainty from the indirect measurement techniques.
-Patterson [Patterson2004]_ used a swing to measure the inertia of recumbent bicycles with a rider.
+Patterson [Patterson2004]_ used a swing to measure the roll inertia of recumbent bicycles with a rider.
 [Connors2009]_ and [Stevens2009]_ used a computer aided design package to estimate the parameters.
 [Escalona2010]_ measured a bicycle for his bicycle dynamics class in Spain.

-.. todo:: Roland1973 measures a motorcycle's parameters

-.. todo:: Zytveld measured his bicycle with a pendulum.
+Some notable motorcycle and scooter measurements include [Dohring1953]_, [Dohring1955]_, [Singh1971]_, [Eaton1973]_, [Roland1973]_, [Zytveld1975]_, and [Sharp1997b]_.

 Here I document the indirect measurement of ten real bicycles' physical parameters.
-We improve upon these methods by both increasing and reporting the accuracies of the measurements and by measuring the complete moments of inertia of the laterally symmetric frame and fork needed for analysis of the nonlinear model.
+We improve upon previous methods by both increasing and reporting the accuracies of the measurements and by measuring the complete moments of inertia of the laterally symmetric frame and fork needed for analysis of the nonlinear model.
 Furthermore, very little data exists on the physical parameters of different types of bicycles and this work aims to provide a small sample of bicycles.

 We measured the physical characteristics of eleven different bicycles, three of which were set up in two different configurations.
 The first six bicycles,